ToruNiina/toml11/README.md

 ## underlying types

-The toml types (can be used as `toml::*` in this library) and corresponding `enum` name are listed in the table below.
+The toml types (can be used as `toml::*` in this library) and corresponding `enum` names are listed in the table below.

 | toml::type     | underlying c++ type                          | enum                            |
 | -------------- | -------------------------------------------- | ------------------------------- |